-One of the more popular project management tools out there, because it’s particular card based approach.
+One of the more popular project management tools out there, because of it’s particular card-based approach.
 In essence, a Trello board is a list of lists.
 We’ve seen this working particularly well for Editors working with writers.
 Suggestions for topics move through various stages until they are published.

-For tasks which move from one very defined stage to another, Trello is a good fit.
+For tasks that move from one very defined stage to another, Trello is a good fit.

 Basecamp, currently on its third major revision has also been gaining much popularity in recent years.
 Although Basecamp has been popular even since version 1, there was a drastic improvement in usability with version 2.
 The 3rd major version seems to have actually borrowed a few of Trello’s ideas where cards or boards are used to store the different types of collaboration pieces.
 Calendars and schedules in one card, tasks in another, Documents and files in their own card whilst discussions have their very own card.

 SharePoint has been around for a while and it’s been a mature project management tool for quite some time now.
 Besides actual tasks and project management, you can actually push the envelope and get the full MS Project stack which integrates really nicely with SharePoint.

 Note however that SharePoint is not cloud-hosted and will require it to be fully managed in-house.
 Oh, and it’s licensing is not cheap.

 Podio is another cloud-hosted project management software from Citrix which has a number of integrations, including CRM and workflows.

 Then again, it’s price tag is quite hefty even for small teams, where the premium version is priced at $24/user/mo